onnx/onnx-mlir/docs/Dialects/krnl.md

     Note that the buffers A, B, and C can be of higher dimensionality than the traditional 2D mentioned up to now, because of broadcasting rules.
     At this time, we only support broadcast of arrays having ranks of 2 or more.
-Because of the broadcast rules, the higher dimenstions have a constant index during one matrix multiply.
+Because of the broadcast rules, the higher dimensions have a constant index during one matrix multiply.
 These fixed indices are given as prefix dimensions in the starting indices for AA, BB, and CC as described above.
 E.g. if AA has a rank of 3, and BB has a rank of 2,